ZipEntry Unicode C Reference Documentation

 const wchar_t *CkZipEntryW_fileDateTimeStr(HCkZipEntryW cHandle);

-The local last-modified date/time in RFC822 string format.
+Gets or sets the local last-modified date/time for this ZIP entry in RFC 822 string format.

 top